How Do You Use JSON in Python: Let’s Find Out

 1. The JSON object is displayed on multiple lines and hence is more readable.

-2. Every attribute of the JSON object is preceded by a number of whitespaces that depends on the value of indent.
+2. Every attribute of the JSON object is preceded by several whitespaces that depend on the value of indent.

 Separators For JSON Objects in Python